 6. Be patient.
 Your mood matters.

-I don’t know why the tension is so high during family pictures, but I am well aware of the phenomenon.
-My family is no exception!
-So, make a conscious effort to be positive and upbeat.
-Your kids will pick up on your mode, whether is be happy and upbeat or negative and grudging.
+To combat this, you have to make a conscious effort to be positive and upbeat.
+Your kids will pick up on your mode, whether is be happy & upbeat or negative & grudging.
 If you’re having fun, it will show in your pictures!

-7. Manage Expectations.
+7. Manage your expectations.

-So, manage your expectations.
-Consider the ages and stages of your kids, and recognize that they are going to get dirty, be silly, and be stubborn about giving that sweet smile.
-Of course you might be pleasantly surprised, but be reasonable as the parent.
-There will be ups and dowsn within that 90 minutes of a session.
+So, manage your expectations!
+Consider the ages and stages of your kids, and recognize that they are going to be silly, play in the dirt, and possibly even be stubborn about giving that sweet smile.
+Of course you might be pleasantly surprised, but be reasonable.
+There will be ups and downs within that 90 minutes of a session.
 Kids will be kids, and that’s what you’re trying to capture here!

 Your photographer will do their best to get that one Christmas card shot to hang over the mantle, but some of the sweetest pictures show what life is really like in your family right now.
 Trust your photographer, and recognize that you’ll be glad you captured this stage.